lchestnutt/cardiotensor/paper/paper.md

 # Summary

 Understanding the architecture of the human heart requires analyzing its microstructural organization across scales.
 With the advent of high-resolution imaging techniques such as synchrotron-based tomography, it has become possible to visualize entire hearts at micron-scale resolution.
 However, translating these large, complex volumetric datasets into interpretable, quantitative descriptors of cardiac organization remains a major challenge.
 Cardiotensor is an open-source Python package designed to quantify 3D cardiomyocyte orientation in whole- or partial-heart imaging datasets.
 It provides efficient, scalable implementations of structure tensor analysis, enabling extraction of directional metrics such as helix angle (HA), transverse angle (TA), and fractional anisotropy (FA).
-The package supports datasets reaching teravoxel scale and is optimized for high-performance computing environments, including parallel and chunk-based processing pipelines.
+The package supports datasets reaching teravoxel-scale and is optimized for high-performance computing environments, including parallel and chunk-based processing pipelines.
 In addition, cardiotensor includes tractography functionality to reconstruct continuous cardiomyocyte trajectories.
 This enables fiber-level visualization and structural mapping of cardiac tissue, allowing detailed assessments of anatomical continuity and regional organization.

 # Statement of Need

 Despite major advances in high-resolution 3D imaging, there is a lack of open-source tools to analyze cardiomyocyte orientation in large volumetric datasets.
 Most established frameworks were developed for diffusion tensor MRI (DT-MRI), where orientation is inferred from water diffusion.
-Examples include MRtrix3 [@tournier_mrtrix3_2019], DIPY [@garyfallidis_dipy_2014], and DSI Studio [@yeh_dsi_2010].
+Examples include MRtrix3 [@tournier_mrtrix3_2019], DIPY [@garyfallidis_dipy_2014], and DSI Studio [@yeh_dsi_2025].
 While powerful for diffusion-based neuroimaging and cardiac applications [@mekkaoui_diffusion_2017], these packages are not designed to handle direct image-gradient–based orientation estimation or the teravoxel-scale datasets produced by synchrotron tomography, micro-CT, or optical imaging.

 For non-diffusion imaging modalities, researchers have historically relied on custom structure tensor implementations to estimate fiber orientation directly from image intensity gradients.
 However, most of these are in-house codes, often unpublished or not generalizable.
 For example, structure tensor analysis has been applied in the heart using micro-CT [@reichardt_fiber_2020], microscopy [@dileep_cardiomyocyte_2023; @garcia-canadilla_detailed_2022], and synchrotron tomography [@dejea_comprehensive_2019], but these methods were tailored to specific datasets and lacked scalability or public availability.